phantasma-io-archive/Spook/README.md

 #Options: 'true' or 'false'
 #Enables or disables the graphic when running spook - enabled doesn't work well in a scripted start

+-storage.path=
+#Default: /Storage
+#Selects the path where the node will save the chain data

 -simulator.enabled=
 #Options: 'true' or 'false'
-#Utilised when supporting Nachomen - Luchedores get ready for action in the startup when enabled
+#Utilised when supporting Nachomen - Luchadores get ready for action in the startup when enabled

+-interop.neo.height=
+#Defines initial NEO blockchain height to use for swap mechanims

+-interop.ethereum.height=
+#Defines initial Ethereum blockchain height to use for swap mechanims

+-interop.phantasma.height=
+#Defines initial Phantasma blockchain height to use for swap mechanims
 ````

 ### Ubuntu 18.04+